THIS WEEKEND TOUR IS AT CAPACITY.

 Finally, we drive to what seems to be the top of the world – Mt.
 Evans.
 Mt.
 Evans is the highest summit of the Chicago Peaks in the Front Range of the Rocky Mountains.
 When you reach the summit, you will have traveled through five life zones from high plains to alpine tundra.
 One of the highest peaks accessible by car, you will have the opportunity to walk to the actual summit and, as the song goes, on a clear day you can see forever.

 Please note: The roadway from Echo Lake to Summit Lake and to Mount Evans is above timberline through a series of mountain switchbacks.
-The panoramic views are breathtaking, but if you have a fear of height and steep drops, the drive may also take your breath away.
+The panoramic views are breathtaking, but if you have a fear of height and steep drops or suffer from motion sickness, the drive may also take your breath away.
 Please consider this before signing up for the tour.

 Participants are strongly encouraged to have acclimated to altitude for at least 24 hours.
 Bring a jacket as there could be a 30-degree temperature difference between Denver and the higher elevations.
 Wear appropriate hiking shoes.
 The first two hikes are relatively flat and mildly strenuous; the hike to the summit of Mt.
 Evans is short but steep.
 Sunscreen, sunglasses, and a camera are a must.